-Machu Picchu has become the largest backpacking attraction in South America and it’s no surprise.
+Walking to Machu Picchu without hiring a tour is possible.
+The ancient site has become the largest backpacking attraction in South America — and it’s no surprise.
 Despite the cost, getting there can be an adventure in itself and the rewards at the end of the leg burning walk are more than worth it!

 One of the most popular options for backpackers incorporates busing, biking, hiking the famous Inca Trail, and climbing to the top before everyone else.
 Even if they are backpacker oriented, tours aren’t for everyone, so with the help of some friends, we made our own adventure getting to the ruins an alternative way.
 Nothing beats the feeling of doing it yourself!

-Here’s how you can travel to Machu Picchu on your own:
+Here’s how you can walk to Machu Picchu on your own:

-Step 1: In Cusco, Peru get a taxi to the small Terminal Santiago bus terminal — this is not the main bus station in Cusco and don’t be surprised if you are the only travelers there during the off season.
-Cost aound 3 Soles.
+In Cusco, Peru get a taxi to the small Terminal Santiago bus terminal — this is not the main bus station in Cusco and don’t be surprised if you are the only travelers there during the off season.
+Cost aound 3 soles.

-Step 2: Take a collectivo from Santa Maria to Santa Teresa.
+Take a collectivo from Santa Maria to Santa Teresa.
 Santa Teresa is even smaller so don’t expect any amenities.
 In Santa Teresa, you need to wait around until a collectivo fills up with travelers or hitch a ride with the orange-jumpsuited workers on their way to Hydroelectrica.
-This is only a 30 minute ride (3 soles) and some travelers choose to start walking from here which can take around 2.5 hours on the steep road.
+This is only a 30-minute ride (3 soles), and some travelers choose to start walking from here which can take around 2.5 hours on the steep road.

-Step 3: You will be deposited at HydroElectrica, a water power plant where workers mill around wearing hard hats and orange.
+You will be deposited at HydroElectrica, a water power plant where workers mill around wearing hardhats and orange.
 From here just follow the fence to the start of the train tracks.
 About 100 meters down the tracks there is a metal sign and a set of partially hidden steps on the right side.
-Go up the hill using the steps, winding a little through the patch of forrest until you reach a second set of railroad tracks.
+Go up the hill using the steps, winding a little through the patch of forest until you reach a second set of railroad tracks.

 There are two nice places with a tin roof to get out of the sun or rain along the right side as you walk.
 As you near Aguas Calientes, part of Machu Picchu might be visible on the right if it isn’t too cloudy.